 Cafe Coca Cola is located in front of Santa Ana Park, at the intersection of Central Avenue and Calle 12 Oeste.

 Take a Million Photos of the Architecture

 Casco Viejo may echo New Orleans for you, and there’s a reason for that: the buildings here are a blend of Spanish colonial and French architecture, because the French workers who made the first attempt at the Panama Canal lived here in the 19th century.

-Cobblestone streets with flowers draped over wrought-iron balconies may not matter to your kids, but if you give them a camera they too will become enamored with the shadows, light and color here.
+Cobblestone streets with flowers draped over wrought-iron balconies may not matter to your kids, but if you give them a camera they too will become enamored with the shadows, light, and color here.

 Hang Out at the Plazas

 Casco Viejo features four main plazas: Plaza de Independencia, Plaza Bolivar, Plaza Herrera, and Plaza de Francia.
-Featuring monuments, shade trees and benches and surrounded by stunning buildings, these make an excellent stop for a rest, especially with an ice-cream in hand.
+Featuring monuments, shade trees, and benches and surrounded by stunning buildings, these make an excellent stop for a rest, especially with an ice cream in hand.

 The plazas also feature open-air dining from nearby restaurants and come alive at night.
-A Saturday night at Plaza Herrera was a party, with live music, families and couples roaming the streets.
+A Saturday night at Plaza Herrera was a party, with live music, and families and couples roaming the streets.

 Although we try not to be out at night in foreign places with the kids for safety’s sake, Casco Viejo, filled with expensive restaurants and government buildings, also featured a heavy police presence and always felt very safe.

 In the 17th century, the old town of Panama was destroyed, and the city was relocated to this area.
 The Metropolitan Cathedral of Panama dates back to 1796 and is a must-see.
 The Arco Chato, another landmark, is is the remainder of the Church and Convent of Santo Domingo after a fire destroyed the rest in 1756.